-With an ever-growing constituency, now, it is more crucial than ever before, that we support our students during this difficult time where bias and discrimination and hate incidents are targeting the Middle Eastern and Muslim populations at UCR, as do discriminatory federal policies regarding immigration.
-Rampant hate speech and anti-Muslim, anti-Middle Eastern rhetoric has become a regular occurrence in the media.
-Incidents of violence, that get local and international attention, do two things to the MESC community: increase fear, paranoia, and anxiety of hate crimes and incidents while on campus as MESC students can easily be targets of 'revengeful attacks', and evoke sadness, stress, and depression in worries that their families back home may or may not have survived attacks throughout the Middle East.
+With an ever-growing constituency, now, it is more crucial than ever before, that we support our students during this difficult time where bias and discrimination and hate incidents are targeting the SWANA and Muslim populations at UCR, as do discriminatory federal policies regarding immigration.
+Rampant hate speech and anti-Muslim, anti-Arab, and anti-SWANA rhetoric has become a regular occurrence in the media.
+Incidents of violence, that get local and international attention, do two things to the MESC community: increase fear, paranoia, and anxiety of hate crimes and incidents while on campus as MESC students can easily be targets of 'revengeful attacks', and evoke sadness, stress, and depression in worries that their families back home may or may not have survived attacks throughout the SWANA region.

-To make ME students feel more at home at UCR, we have created institutional changes and support programs and services for all students, including: Empowered Arab Sisterhood, The Markaz Living Learning Community, Leadership Summits, Conference Travel, Individual & Organizational support, free programs, trainings, talking circles, and more.
+To make SWANA students feel more at home at UCR, we have created institutional changes and support programs and services for all students, including: The Markaz Living Learning Community, Leadership Summits, Conference Travel, Individual & Organizational support, free programs, trainings, talking circles, and more.